-Black people and white people, men and women, plants and animals.
+blacks and whites, man and women, plants and animals.

-However, when we put moral glasses on, only one division remains: sentient and non-sentient.
-Whoever has consciousness, can experience subjectively.
+But when we put on our moral glasses, only one division remains: sentient and non-sentient.
+Whoever has consciousness can experience subjectively.
+This is sentience.

-Our mission is to help them, to reduce suffering on the planet.
+Our mission is to help them and reduce our planet’s suffering.

 We are Sentient.
 For all who can feel.